ManavalanG/personal_genome_analysis/README.md

 Two major goals for this project:

 * Perform some QC analysis on WGS data from Dante labs.
-* Compare 23andme genotyping data to WGS vcf to ensure they actually match.
+* Optional - Compare 23andme genotyping data to WGS vcf to ensure they actually match.

 ## What does it do?

 * Perform QC analyses on WGS data
   * [fastqc](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
   * [qualimap](http://qualimap.bioinfo.cipf.es/)
+* Following are performed when `23andme_file` is specified by user in `configs/configs.yaml`.
   * Convert 23andme genotype raw data to vcf format
-* Compare Dante WGS vcf to 23andme vcf using [rtg vcfeval](https://cdn.rawgit.com/RealTimeGenomics/rtg-tools/master/installer/resources/tools/RTGOperationsManual/rtg_command_reference.html#vcfeval)
+  * Compare calls in Dante WGS vcf to 23andme vcf using [rtg vcfeval](https://cdn.rawgit.com/RealTimeGenomics/rtg-tools/master/installer/resources/tools/RTGOperationsManual/rtg_command_reference.html#vcfeval)

 ## Requirements